• Map Reading

 Don’t move the bezel

-The biggest errors by beginners here are firstly moving the bezel - it's set and should not be changed at this point.
+The two biggest errors by beginners are: Moving the bezel – it’s set and should not be changed at this point.
 Secondly, not holding the compass pointing directly away from the body.
-Also, be aware of any magnets or metal near the compass: mobile phones, magnetic buttons, metal belts and similar can 'deflect' the compass needle, making it inaccurate.
+Also, be aware of any magnets or metal near the compass: mobile phones, magnetic buttons, metal belts and similar can ‘deflect’ the compass needle, making it inaccurate.

 Top tips for beginners